 The Office of Financial Aid provides up-to-date information about the Law School’s Cost of Attendance, and federal, state and institutional regulations regarding financial aid.
 We also work with law students to navigate the processes of obtaining financial support and to develop realistic budgets to meet students’ educational and professional goals.

-In 2014-15, more than 85% of students at Texas Law received some form of financial aid.
+In 2015-16, over 90% of students at Texas Law received some form of financial aid.

 Please visit the links under Financial Aid to learn more about, among other things, the Types of Financial Support offered at Texas Law, The Scholarship and Financial Aid Process, and The Cost of Attendance at Texas Law.